yarsnowing/synckey.github.io/content/ielts/2014-11-24-distance-learning-vs-school-learning.md

 Author: Andy
 Place: Beijing

->many people use distance-learning programmes(study material post, TV, Internet, etc.) to study at home, but some people think that it cannot bring the same benefits of attending college or university.
+>Many people use distance-learning programmes(study material post, TV, Internet, etc.) to study at home, but some people think that it cannot bring the same benefits of attending college or university.
 To what extent do you agree or disagree.